Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Model and Approach

 $\Lambda_{ij}$ is a one electron matrix element, and $\bar h$ is the single particle Hamiltonian after the quench.

-We have now transformed the many body calculation into one that only involves single electron matrix elements \cite{combescot1971infrared}, which we can evaluate numerically on system sizes up to $L=10946$ and thus capture the multifractal nature of the wavefunctions non-perturbatively.
+We have now transformed the many-body calculation into one that only involves single-particle matrix elements \cite{combescot1971infrared}, which we can evaluate numerically on system sizes up to $L=10946$ and thus capture the multifractal nature of the wavefunctions non-perturbatively.